jcatrouillet/strava/README.md

-# Strava backup and analytics scripts
+# Strava backup and statistics/analytics scripts

 In 2022, Strava started to make the yearly statistics as part of the subscription.
 I love statistics but I did not intend to pay for Strava subscription just for that.